ruotianluo/canada_us_visa_spotter/README.md

 You need to put your email address and password in line 20 and line 21.

 ## Slack message
-By default, running this script will send a notification to my slack, so that this script can help more people in the wechat group.
-You can disable it by comment out line 126 in find_visa_spot_.py.
+If you are willing to benefit more people in the wechat group, you can enable the slack message which will send a notification to me on slack, and I will broadcast it in the group.
+If you are willing to help, please ping me and i will let you know the webhook link.

+You would need to change line 76 and uncomment line 126 in find_visa_spot_.py.

 ## Register twilio account
 With a twilio account, you can get a phone call to yourself when there is a good spot.
 You dont need to pay anything because the trial account is enough.